emil10001/AWS-NodeJS-AngularJS-Demos/README.md

 deleting a user.
 The `getAll` method does a `scan` on the Dynamo table, but only returns 100 results.
 It's a good idea to limit your results, and then load more as the user requests.

-I also had to write a little converter to quickly translate between standard JSON data, the format that AWS expects in these requests, and what it returns in results.
-I have no idea why Amazon's format is so verbose, but it's relatively easy to write a converter for it.
-It would be nice if they rolled something like this into their SDK, and just handled it auto-magically for you, but such is life.

 The `addUpdateUser` method takes in a user object, generates an id based off of the hash of the email, then does a `putItem` to Dynamo, which will either create a new entry, or update a current one.
 Finally, `deleteUser` runs the Dynamo API method `deleteItem`.